bonom/Person-ReIdentification-Project/README.md

 The dataset used for Person Re-Identification is the Market1501 available at [this](https://zheng-lab.cecs.anu.edu.au/Project/project_reid.html) link.

-Regarding the vehicle Re-Identification task, you have to ask for the permission to use the dataset at [Veri-776 dataset](https://www.v7labs.com/open-datasets/veri-dataset).
+Regarding the Vehicle Re-Identification task, you have to ask for the permission to use the dataset at [Veri-776 dataset](https://www.v7labs.com/open-datasets/veri-dataset).

 ## Contacts